 When a product’s defects become apparent, the CPSC usually releases a recall, pulling the product from shelves and out of the home.
 But in most cases, consumers have also been injured.
 Without a record of accidents, the CPSC would not become aware of any defects in the first place.

-Recalling a product does not automatically release a manufacturer from their responsibilities to the public.
+Recalling a product does not automatically release a manufacturer from its responsibilities to the public.
 Even those companies that “own up” to their mistakes, oversight, or outright negligence can be held accountable.

 Here’s a partial list of pressing consumer safety issues currently facing the public: